You are here

 Tuition Credit/Refund for a Disciplinary Suspension or Expulsion

 A student who is suspended from the University during the semester in which the incident occurred is eligible for a tuition credit that will be applied to the semester immediately following the period of suspension.
 The amount of tuition credited will be based upon the tuition refund schedule for a voluntary withdrawal and the tuition rate in effect during the semester in which the incident occurred less any required financial aid adjustments and any outstanding balance on the student’s account.
-The date used to calculate the tuition credit will be the date that the disciplinary process is concluded (including appeals) that resulted in the suspension.
-Tuition credit not utilized in the semester immediately following the period of suspension is forfeited.
+The date used to calculate the tuition credit will be the date that the disciplinary process (including any appeals) is finalized and communicated in writing to the student.
+For cases in which a student is interimly suspended and prohibited from being on campus or attending classes, the tuition credit will be calculated using the interim suspension date Tuition credit not utilized in the semester immediately following the period of suspension is forfeited.

 A student who is expelled from the University forfeits all payments for tuition and fees incurred for the semester the incident occurred.